Cole L. Blease: 1912 re-election

-Post-governorship and pre-Senate political life

-Failed campaigns for the Senate
+Failed campaigns for office (191422)

+1914 campaign for United States Senate

 In 1914, before Blease's tenure as governor was over, Blease was so confident that he would be elected to the U.S. Senate if he ran that he visited the Senate chambers in Washington to choose his desk.
 However, after numerous blunders including his speech at the 1912 National Governors' Conference in Richmond, Virginia, Blease's popularity had waned and the incumbent, Senator Ellison D. Smith was able to secure re-election by 15,000 votes.

 In a show of spite for progressive governor-elect Richard Irvine Manning III, Blease resigned five days before the end of his second term on January 14, 1915, so that he did not have to attend Manning's inauguration.
 Lieutenant Governor Charles Aurelius Smith succeeded to the governorship and performed ceremonial functions during his five days in office.

 After leaving office, Blease moved his criminal law practice from Newberry to Columbia and continued railing against his political enemies.
 He occupied his time giving speeches in rural towns and discussing his use of the governor's parole power in national forums.
 Further, he spoke out against Governor Manning's policies regarding prohibition (Blease popularly said he would not enforce the dispensary laws in the wet cities, Charleston and Columbia) and Manning's newly created administrative agencies which he called useless.

+1916 campaign for Governor

+In 1916, Blease challenged Governor Manning for re-election.
+A third candidate, Robert Archer Cooper, won the support of many textile mill owners alarmed by Bleasism and Manning's progressive reforms.
+Blease revived his political coalition of mill workers and sharecroppers, and he made political capital out of Manning's use of troops to evict striking workers from a mill in Anderson.
+Tillman openly supported Manning in the election.

+Blease placed first in the August 29 Democratic primary, but fell a few thousand votes short of the majority necessary to avoid a runoff election.
+With Cooper out of the race, mill owners and most other conservatives threw their support to Manning, who narrowly won the September 12 Democratic Party primary runoff, which was tantamount to election.

+1918 campaign for United States Senate

 In 1917, Blease denounced America's entry into World War I. However, he recanted this position the following year.
-Nonetheless, his statements came back to haunt him when he ran for the 1918 Democratic nomination for the Senate after Tillman died.
-President Wilson declared that Blease was no friend of the administration, and former allies of Blease failed to endorse him, both occurrences led to Blease losing the race.
+Nonetheless, his statements came back to haunt him when he ran for the 1918 Democratic nomination for the Senate seat opened upon Tillman's death that July.
+President Wilson declared Blease "no friend of the administration" and Blease's former political allies refused to endorse him.
+Blease lost the primary contest to Nathaniel B. Dial, who then ran unopposed in the general election.